bcbod2002/CollectionViewRotationTest/README.md

 In this sample UICollectionView is build with 『Storyboard』 and UICollectionViewCell is on the 『Storyboard』 too.
 This sample UICollectionView scrolling is set by 『Scrolling Enabled』 and 『Paging Enable』.

-If you don't want to use 『Paging Enable』 you should override 『-(CGPoint)targetContentOffsetForProposedContentOffset:(CGPoint)proposedContentOffset withScrollingVelocity:(CGPoint)velocity』 with different implementation.
+If you don't want to use 『Paging Enable』 you should override <br>
+『-(CGPoint)targetContentOffsetForProposedContentOffset:(CGPoint)proposedContentOffset withScrollingVelocity:(CGPoint)velocity』 with different implementation.
 This sample is made for 『Paging Enable』

 UICollectionViewCell is use the custom class 『TestCollectionViewCell』, and the UICollectionViewFlowLayout is use the custom class 『TestFlowLayout』.